The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Construction of the IDBR-TiG linked dataset

-Our firm-level analysis focuses on the uptake of preference tariffs of UK imports from non-EU countries.
+Our firm-level analysis focuses on the uptake of preference tariffs by UK businesses for imports of goods from a set of non-EU countries (2012-2023) and EU countries (2022-2023).
 We make use of the IDBR and TiG administrative datasets.
 A linked IDBR-TIG dataset is constructed to investigate how different firm characteristics relate to businesses’ uptake of preference tariffs on import transactions.

 Figure 4: Construction of the IDBR-TiG linked dataset

 We need to identify the import transactions from the IDBR-TIG linked data that are eligible for preferential tariffs, as these are required for the estimation of preference utilisation rates, based on the definition we gave earlier.
-We achieve this by using the International Trade Centre’s Market Access Map (MAcMap), which is a database that provides information such as customs tariffs, tariff rate quotas, regulatory requirements and preferential tariffs that apply, for each product.
+We achieve this by using the International Trade Centre’s Market Access Map (MAcMap).

 The challenges in using UK microdata to analyse PURs